Contracts & College Policies Executive Team's Contract Review Protocol

 ... about what will happen next (and why).

-The review process can take up to 4 days (per reviewer) for straightforward goods and facilities contracts, or 2-4 weeks (total) for other or more complex contracts.
+Expect the review process to usually take 2-4 weeks (depending on caseload, complexity, and more complicated issues that may be encountered.
 The review will take into account, among other things, the common issues identified by our liability insurance carrier in this Guide for Reviewing Contracts (link on that page under Risk Learning Resources).

-Give Procurement your target completion date.
-We will:
+Give Procurement your target completion date (prompted on the submittal form).

 - make every feasible effort to meet that target, and